Whatsapp Icon

 • Communicate: Talk to your employer about your diagnosis and treatment schedule.
 Most employers will be understanding and can help you adjust your workload or provide flexible work options.

-• Prioritize: Give yourself permission to prioritize your health.
+• Prioritize: Permit yourself to prioritize your health.
 It's okay to not be able to do everything you used to.
 Focus on what's most important and delegate or postpone the rest.

 • Take Breaks: Allow yourself short breaks throughout the day to manage fatigue and other side effects.